floooh/oryol/code/Modules/Resource/README.md

 For specific information on how to create and use resources, please read the particular module documentation (like the Gfx module doc page).

-### Oryol's View of a Resource (What's a Resource)
+### Oryol's Definition of Resources (or: What's a Resource)

-A resource is a very slim proxy object that adds a standardized interface for **creation**, **destruction**, **sharing** and **lifetime management** to some other object or generally 'piece of data' (e.g. a 3D API resource like textures, shaders, vertex buffers, or something simple like a simple memory buffer).
+A resource is a very slim proxy object that adds a standardized interface for **creation**, **destruction**, **sharing** and **lifetime management** to some other external object or generally 'piece of data' (e.g. 3D API resources like textures, shaders, vertex buffers, or even something simple like a memory buffer with animation data).

 ### Resource Sharing

 Safe resource sharing is implemented through resource **Locators** and resource **Ids**.
 A **Locator** is (in its usual form) a string name that serves as a human-readable sharing identifier, and (for resources that are loaded from a filesystem) also as an URL.
+Don't worry too much about the 'string' part being inefficient, these are actually string atom objects where the string data only exist once in memory and where copy and comparison are always simple pointer operations.

 A resource **Id** is  a 64-bit identifier that serves as a safe handle to a resource object.
 Both Locators and Ids are described in detail further down.

-The core of resource sharing is the **Lookup** operation, which takes a Locator object, and returns an Id object (which may be 'invalid' if the resource doesn't exist or isn't shareable).
+The core of resource sharing is the **Lookup** operation, which takes a Locator object, and returns an Id object, which can be 'invalid' if the resource doesn't exist.

 There is one interesting feature of Locators besides the string name, which is the additional **Signature**.
 A Locator signature is a 32-bit number which is used to restrict sharing.
 Two Locators are only identical if both the string name and signature match.
-This can be used to supress resource sharing even if the string name (e.g. the filename) of two resource matches.
+This can be used to supress resource sharing even if the string name (e.g. the filename) of two Locators matches.

-This is for instance useful if a resource (like a mesh, or a texture) must be loaded from the same data file, but has different usage scenarios (e.g. one instance of a mesh is used as static geometry for rendering, but the other instance must be readable by the CPU but is never rendered, but both meshes have the same filename).
+This is for instance useful if a resource (like a mesh, or a texture) must be loaded from the same data file, but has different usage scenarios (e.g. one instance of a mesh is used as static geometry for rendering, and another instance must be readable by the CPU, but both meshes must be loaded from the same file on disk).

-There is one special "NonShared" signature which disables sharing of a resource completely, and makes the resource object unique, no matter how many other shared or non-shared resources with the same name exist, this is most useful to enforce private ownership and use of a resource without having to care about name collisions.
+There is one special "NonShared" signature which disables sharing of a resource completely, and always makes the resource object unique, no matter how many other shared or non-shared resources with the same name exist, this is most useful to enforce private ownership of a resource without having to care about name collisions.